sirknigget/cludo/README.md

 1. Your description is sent to Claude Haiku with a strict system prompt instructing it to return only a raw shell command
 2. cludo strips any markdown formatting from the response
 3. You see the command and choose what to do with it
+4. If a clarification is returned, it is shown and cludo exits

 ## License